Business leaders say case for Scotland's independence has not been made

 The letter also says there is uncertainty surrounding issues such as currency, regulation, tax, pensions, EU membership and support for exports.

-Executives lending their names to the statement include Andrew Mackenzie, chief executive officer of BHP Billiton Plc (BLT.L); Douglas Flint, group chairman of HSBC Holdings Plc (HSBA.L); Simon Thomson, CEO of Cairn Energy Plc (CNE.L) and Angus Cockburn, interim CEO of Aggreko Plc (AGGK.L).
+Executives lending their names to the statement include Andrew Mackenzie, chief executive officer of BHP Billiton Plc ; Douglas Flint, group chairman of HSBC Holdings Plc ; Simon Thomson, CEO of Cairn Energy Plc and Angus Cockburn, interim CEO of Aggreko Plc.

 All signatories have signed the letter in their personal capacity.

-The open letter organized by Keith Cochrane, chief executive of Glasgow-based engineer Weir Group Plc <Weir. l>, is likely to be a huge shot in the arm for the British government’s “Better Together” campaign.
+The open letter organised by Keith Cochrane, chief executive of Glasgow-based engineer Weir Group Plc, is likely to be a huge shot in the arm for the British government’s “Better Together” campaign.

 So far, most businesses in the United Kingdom have refrained from making public comments as their workforces are divided on the issue of independence for Scotland.